Jeffreasy/Jeffrey-s-Agenda-Tool/docs/CONTRIBUTING.md

 ### Go Code

-- Follow standard Go formatting: `go fmt`
+- Follow standard Go formatting: `go fmt` and `goimports`
+- Use `golangci-lint` for comprehensive code quality checks (configured in `.golangci.yml`)
 - Use `go vet` to check for common errors
 - Follow the [Effective Go](https://golang.org/doc/effective_go.html) guidelines
 - Use meaningful variable and function names
 - Add comments for exported functions and types
 - Keep functions small and focused
+- Use structured logging with zap

 ### Code Structure